Frequently Asked Questions

 While you are not required to have proof of notification compliance at your job site, we recommend you do so in case you hit a line or discover unmarked lines.
 If you need to call the Georgia 811 from the excavation site, your locate request number allows us to reference your location quickly.
 Also, in the event that a utility owner or law officer visits your job site, this information provides proof of your compliance with state law.

-What if the staking, marking or other designations aren’t completed by the project start date?
+What if the paint markings aren’t completed by the project start date?

 Please make sure you have consulted the Positive Response Information System (PRIS) to ensure all member owner/operators have responded.
 Georgia 811 sends late notices to members who have not responded to the locate request in the designated time period.
 Those members have until noon on the day that work is due to commence to provide positive response.
 Call 811 or 1-800-282-7411 if you have any questions or concerns about the status of your locate request before you start digging.

 What if my excavation work is delayed after lines are marked?

 Your locate request will expire in 30 calendar days.
 If excavation continues past the 30 day period, your locate request will need to be renewed.
 You may renew your locate request three business days prior to the expiration date by dialing 811 or 1-800-282-7411 or visiting my.ga811.com.
 You should have received the expiration date and renewal date when you called in or entered your locate request.